-Tantra Yoga techniques include the concepts of Prana Life Energy, the Nadis, Marma Points, Kundalini, Chakras, and the use of Yoga asanas, mantras, mudras, bandhas, breath work, chanting, and meditation to promote strength, clarity, and bliss in everyday life and overall physical and moreover, spiritual well-being.
-All these originally Tantric practices found their way to Thai Massage as concepts and practices we today know as Sib Sen Energy Lines (Nadis), Lom Pran (Prana), Chakras, and acupressure points.
+Tantra Yoga techniques include the concepts of Prana Life Energy, the Nadis, Marma Points, Kundalini Energy, Chakras, and the use of Yoga asanas, mantras, mudras, bandhas, breath work, chanting, and meditation to promote strength, clarity, and bliss in everyday life and overall physical and moreover, spiritual well-being.

 Neo-Taoism and Neo-Tantra

-In past decades, we’ve seen an increased interweaving between ancient Chinese Taoist and Indian Tantra practices, notably in the sphere of sexuality and spirituality.
-That what unites Taoism and Tantra is the fact that both consider sexual energy as an expression of Life Force (Qi, Prana, or creative life energy), and both practices use sexual energy to increase life force, promote spirituality, better health and longevity.
+In the past decades, we’ve seen an increased interweaving between ancient Chinese Taoist and Indian Tantra practices, notably in the sphere of sexuality and spirituality.
+What unites Taoism and Tantra is that both consider sexual energy an expression of Life Force (Qi, Prana, or Life Energy), and both practices use sexual energy to increase life force, promote spirituality, better health and longevity.